 Start with all fours, then lay your head and chest flat on the floor with your bum in the air, as you round your back and return to all fours.
 Try to hiss, “My precious” when you come up.

 Stick a frozen bag of peas on top of your belly for about 10 minutes.
 The cold on the head may encourage the poppet to swim to the bottom.

 Play nice music at the bottom of your belly or have someone with a nice soothing voice talk around there (like that guy that looks like Jason Momoa at the grocery store).
 The thinking is that the baby will follow the sound.

 Play abrasive music at the top of your belly and the thinking is the baby might move away.
 I don’t know why I think this one is kind of mean, plus, what makes anyone think they know the taste of this baby – they may love thrash metal and Barry Manilow.

 Try a combination of Ice Ice Baby and Crotch song, “Damn, my head is cold, wait….is that Daddy’s voice I hear?
 I’m gonna check that out”

 Do handstands in a pool or dive in repeatedly.

 The Big Lebowski:

 Place a sheet or towel under your bum as you lay on the floor.
-Have someone (preferably Jason Stackhouse again) lift up on the corners of the sheet and shimmy you from side to side.
+Have someone (preferably Jason Momoa again) lift up on the corners of the sheet and shimmy you from side to side.
 Do this for about 5 minutes.
 Then you kneel on the stairway landing.
 Walk your hands down 2 or 3 stairs into an all fours position.
 Remain in this position for about 5-10 minutes or as long as comfortable and try not to fall down the stairs.